spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 ~~~

 The function `withDur` appends a constant value for the duration of the note
 to all events on the stream.
-Let's make out events more intersting.
+Let's make out events more interesting.
 We can play a list of events in the loop and make it faster:

 ~~~haskell